-1416.4.2.2 Commissioning Reports
+1416.2.5 Commissioning Reports

-- 1416.4.2.2.1 Preliminary Commissioning Report: A preliminary commissioning report of test procedures and results shall be prepared.
-The preliminary report shall identify: - 1.
-Deficiencies found during testing required by this section which have not been corrected at the time of report preparation and the anticipated date of correction. - 2.
-Deferred tests which cannot be performed at the time of report preparation due to climatic conditions. - 3.
-Climatic conditions required for performance of the deferred tests, and the anticipated date of each deferred test. - 1416.4.2.2.2 Final Commissioning Report: A complete report of test procedures and results shall be prepared and filed with the owner. - 1416.4.2.3 Acceptance: Buildings or portions thereof, required by this code to comply with this section, shall not be issued a final certificate of occupancy until such time that the building official determines that the preliminary commissioning report required by this section has been completed.
+1416.2.5.1 Preliminary Commissioning Report: A preliminary report of commissioning test procedures and results shall be completed and provided to the Owner.
+The preliminary commissioning report shall identify:

+- Deficiencies found during testing required by this section which have not been corrected at the time of report preparation and the anticipated date of correction. - b.
+Deferred tests which cannot be performed at the time of report preparation due to climatic conditions. - c.
+Climatic conditions required for performance of the deferred tests, and the anticipated date of each deferred test.

+1416.2.5.2 Final Commissioning Report: A complete report of test procedures and results shall be prepared and filed with the owner.
+The Final Commissioning Report shall identify: